danpanthera/TinhKhoanApp/Backend/Khoan.Api/FINAL_SYSTEM_RESTART_COMPLETE.md

 **✅ DEVELOPMENT READY**: Platform ready for final completion **✅ PRODUCTION CAPABLE**: 8/9 systems fully operational

-**The TinhKhoan App platform is in EXCELLENT condition with near-complete functionality and full operational capability.**
+**The Khoan App platform is in EXCELLENT condition with near-complete functionality and full operational capability.**

 ---